borisd13/CarND-Capstone/README.md

 ## Real world testing

-#### Download training bag that was recorded on the Udacity self-driving car (a bag demonstraing the correct predictions in autonomous mode can be found here)
+A. Download training bag that was recorded on the Udacity self-driving car (a bag demonstraing the correct predictions in autonomous mode can be found here)
-#### Unzip the file
+B. Unzip the file

     unzip traffic_light_bag_files.zip
-    catkin_make
-    source devel/setup.sh
-    roslaunch launch/styx.launch